List of municipalities in Ontario

 A municipality in Ontario is "a geographic area whose inhabitants are incorporated" according to the Municipal Act, 2001.
 Ontario's three municipality types include upper and lower-tier municipalities within the two-tier structure, and single-tier municipalities (unitary authorities) that are exempt from the two-tier structure.
 Single and lower-tier municipalities are grouped together as local municipalities.
 Of Ontario's 444 municipalities, 30 of them are upper-tier municipalities and 414 are local municipalities—241 lower-tier municipalities and 173 single-tier municipalities.

 The Municipal Act, 2001 is the legislation that enables incorporation and stipulates governance of Ontario's municipalities, excluding the City of Toronto, which is subject to the City of Toronto Act, 2006.
 The Municipal Act, 2001 provides lower and single-tier municipalities with the authority to incorporate as cities, towns, villages, townships, or generically as municipalities.
 There are no minimum population thresholds or other requirements for these municipal sub-types.
 A municipality can change its status to any of these so long as its resulting name is not being used by another municipality.
 For upper-tier municipalities, the act provides them with the authority to incorporate as counties, regions and district municipalities.
+A municipality's name may include terms like township, village, town, city, county, or region, but these terms do not define its municipal status.
+For example Oxford County and the District of Muskoka are both regional municipalities.

 Ontario's largest municipality by population is the City of Toronto with 2,794,356 residents, while the largest by land area is the City of Greater Sudbury at 3186.26 km2.
 The City of Ottawa, Canada's capital city, is the province's second-most populous municipality with 1,017,449 residents.
 Ontario's smallest municipality by population is the Township of Cockburn Island with 16 residents while the smallest by land area is the Village of Newbury at 1.77 km2.
 The first community to incorporate as a municipality in Ontario was Brockville in 1832.